-I’m Steve Omohundro and I’m excited that there has been increasing interest in my work on positive intelligent systems.
-I recently did a TEDx talk in Estonia on “Smart Technology for the Greater Good” and a keynote talk at Oxford on “Autonomous Technology for the Greater Human Good”.
-I’ve been doing interviews with the media and James Barrat’s excellent upcoming book is partly based on my work.
-Many more of my talks and papers on positive technology are available at selfawaresystems.com.
+Self-Aware Systems is a think tank I created to bring positive human values to new intelligent technologies.
+These systems are likely to be so powerful that we need to think carefully about ensuring they promote the good and prevent the bad.
+I gave a TEDx talk in Estonia on “Smart Technology for the Greater Good” and a keynote talk at Oxford on “Autonomous Technology for the Greater Human Good”.
+I’ve done interviews about these issues with the Boston Globe and USA Today and James Barrat’s excellent upcoming book is based in part on my work.
+Many more of my talks and papers on positive intelligent technologies are available at selfawaresystems.com.

 Send email to Steve: